This post contains compensated links. Please read our disclaimer for more info.

 Islands near Bali

 There are some amazing islands near Bali including Nusa Lembongan, Lombok and the Gili Islands.
 We loved our time at Nusa Lembongan in 2019 and the kids loved the boat ride.
-I love this article on the islands near Bali and it explains all the different options available.

 Nusa Lembongan

-A 1/2 hour boat ride from Sanur is the stunning island of Nusa Lembongan.
+A 30 minute boat ride from Sanur is the stunning island of Nusa Lembongan.
 There are so many accommodation options and we stayed at Sanghyang Bay Villas in 2019 and absolutely loved it.

 The island is great to explore with the kids and includes a waterpark, mini golf and many family friendly restaurants.